Mandatory Medical Insurance

 - A new waiver request must be submitted prior to the start of each future semester.

-You may qualify for a waiver if you have existing medical coverage from any of the following:
+You may qualify for a waiver if you meet the criteria listed in the Waiver Process Bulletin.

-- Travel policies, or those limited in scope within the U.S., will not be accepted as a medical plan, and all policies must have U.S. phone numbers and claim offices.
+- Travel policies, or those limited in scope within the U.S., will not be accepted as a medical plan.

-- LSCS Risk Management reserves the right to approve or deny requests for waivers.
+- LSCS reserves the right to approve or deny requests for waivers.

 How to Make a Medical Appointment